 As a result of the Hawthorne experiments, the human relations movement began around 1945 and continued until the early 1960s when it was absorbed into the new discipline of organizational behaviour.
-Under human relations the manager became responsible for integrating employees into the work situation in a way that would motivate them to work together co-operatively and productively and for assisting employees to experience economic, psychological and social satisfaction.
+Under human relations the manager became responsible for integrating employees into the work situation in a way that Introduction to Human Resource Management would motivate them to work together co-operatively and productively and for assisting employees to experience economic, psychological and social satisfaction.